cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 A _Pentest Team Member_ is a customer (organization) representative during a specific pentest.
 That user can review and respond to each [finding](#finding) identified by a Cobalt _Pentester_ or _Pentest Lead_.

-That _Pentest Team Member_ can also add one ore more users as a _Pentest Team Member_.
+That _Pentest Team Member_ can also add one or more users as a _Pentest Team Member_.

 A _Pentest Team Member_ does not have to be an _Organization Owner_ or an _Organization Member_.